 Students are required to sign up for one of the ISA office hours, and attend them every week.
 The primary purpose is to check homework solutions; it is also possible to ask about practice exam questions.
-Weeks end at the end of the day on Fridays - the first week ends on Friday Sep.
-6, and the last week ends on Friday Dec.
-6. For full credit, students are expected to come prepared (with solved homework exercises) and stay for the entire one-hour period.
+Weeks end at the end of the day on Fridays - the first week ends on Friday Jan.
+31, and the last week ends on Friday May 2.
+For full credit, students are expected to come prepared (with homework exercises solved) and stay for the entire one-hour period.
 Students may attend additional office hour sessions if they wish (with no additional credit) on a drop-in basis.
 It may be possible to change the designated office hour, temporarily or permanently, but only if you first notify the ISAs.
-It is your responsibility to arrange alternate office hours if a holiday or other event cancels your usual meeting - this includes Monday Sep.2.
+It is your responsibility to arrange alternate office hours if a holiday or other event cancels your usual meeting.
 If you miss your appointment in a given week without rescheduling first, there is no way to get those missing points - office hours are meant to be a regular habit.
 There are 13 grades, and we will keep the 12 highest.